Virtual-Integrated Twin for Autonomous Lifesaving (VITAL)

 Quick Summary

 The Defense Advanced Research Projects Agency (DARPA) is soliciting innovative approaches for its Virtual-Integrated Twin for Autonomous Lifesaving (VITAL) program.
 This initiative aims to develop continuously updating digital twin models of the cardiovascular system to simulate interventions and predict outcomes in real-time, shifting medical care from reactive to anticipatory.
-Multiple Other Transaction for Prototype agreements are anticipated.
+An amendment clarifies the abstract questions deadline and submission requirements.

 Eligibility & Set-Aside

-- Eligibility: Open to all responsible sources, including large and small businesses, non-traditional defense contractors, universities, and research institutions.
+This opportunity is open to all responsible sources, including large and small businesses, non-traditional defense contractors, universities, and research institutions.
+There is no specific set-aside designated.

-Proposers must first submit an abstract.
-Successful abstract submissions may lead to an invitation to submit an Oral Presentation Proposal (OPP) package and participate in oral presentations.
+Proposers must first submit an abstract to be considered for an invitation to submit an Oral Presentation Proposal (OPP) package.

 Contact Information

-- Primary Contact: Dr. Roozbeh Jafari, Program Manager, DARPA/BTO
+For questions, contact Dr. Roozbeh Jafari, Program Manager, DARPA/BTO at VITAL@darpa.mil.